Traveling Exhibitions From the Walters Museum

-Art and Biography in the Islamic World
+Art and Relationships in the Islamic World

 This pioneering exhibition highlights the exceptional art of the Islamic manuscript and underscores the book’s unique ability to relate narratives about specific people.
 Through a series of vignettes, the visitor is introduced to the art inextricably linked to the men and women who shaped the Islamic past and contribute to its future.